 This type of maintenance plan is based on schedules.
 This is an exceptional solution if you are using the fleet at full velocity.
 However, there are limitations in that not every truck is running at the maximum level of usage.
 Performing work strictly based on what the calendar says does not take into account real-world usage.
 This is why it is good to bolster preventative maintenance with predictive maintenance.

 This form of maintenance relies not on rigid time and age constructs but on actual usage that is reported by sensors and analytical software.
 An installed GPS system can monitor precisely how many miles were driven and can combine with other assets to determine what the conditions of that driving were.
-Software algorithms and machine learning can tell when the vehicle exhibits certain behavior that is a telltale sign that a breakdown or malfunction is about to occur.
+Software algorithms and machine learning can tell when the vehicle exhibits certain behaviour that is a tell tale sign that a breakdown or malfunction is about to occur.

 Why GPS Is So Important to Maintenance